Table of Contents

 Summer Symbolism in Literature and Music

 The summer season is usually incorporated in literature to symbolize joy, adventure, fullness, self–acceptance, and the search for love.
-Examples of literary pieces that have incorporated summer include Ann Brashares’s The Sisterhood of the Travelling Pants”; Linda Hull’s Insects of Florida, and Denyque’s song Summer Love, just to mention but a few.
+Examples of literary pieces that mention summer include Ann Brashares’s The Sisterhood of the Travelling Pants; Linda Hull’s Insects of Florida, and Denyque’s song Summer Love, just to mention a few.

 There are also many poems about summer, celebrating the beauty, warmth, and growth that comes with the season.